Cushion Foundation Packaging: How Beauty Brands Choose the Right Compact Case

 Start Your Inquiry With KAIYA

-A Cushion Compact Is Really a Multi-Part Product System
+1. A Cushion Compact Is Really a Multi-Part Product System

 One reason cushion packaging is harder than it first appears is that consumers do not use it like a normal bottle format.
 They open it repeatedly, handle the mirror, store and remove the puff, and expect the compact to stay clean and secure throughout that cycle.
 That means the case has to succeed not only visually, but mechanically and ergonomically as well.

-Because of this, brands evaluating Foundation Packaging should not treat a cushion case as just another face container.
+Because of this, brands evaluating foundation packaging should not treat a cushion case as just another face container.
 It should be reviewed as a product system with multiple touchpoints that all affect perceived quality.

 Empty cushion compact in 3D printed pink design by Kaiya